apache/kylin/website/docs/operations/access-control/data-access-control/project_acl.md

 1. Select the project and click the **Authorization** icon under the **Actions** column on the right to enter the authorization page.
 2. Select the user / user group in the list and click the **Delete** icon under the **Actions** column on the right.

-> **Caution**: When user/user group's project access permission has been revoked, all access permission on this project including table-level, row-level and column-level will be revoked subsequently.

-### Data authority control

-After setting the system level configuration parameter **kylin.security.allow-project-admin-grant-acl=false**, the project administrator in each project has no right to assign table / row / column access rights to users or user groups, but can still view the table / row / column access rights of users or user groups.